bislara/code-n-stitch/README.md

 - Create your own Issues!
 - Wait for the admin's approval comment on the issue
-- Fork the Repo and create a Branch for any Issue by following the branch creation rule.
+- Fork the Repository and create a Branch for any Issue by following the branch creation rule.
 - Create a Pull Request (from your branch to the main repo master branch) which will be promptly reviewed and suggestions would be added to improve it.
 - Add Screenshots to help us know what this issue is all about.